LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 2.3 Infrastructure Architecture View
-LBaaS fits into the HP Cloud ecosystem of APIs by utilizing the common authentication mechanisms as other HP cloud services.
-In order to use LBaaS, a user account must be 'activated' all API calls will require a valid HP Cloud authentication token.
+LBaaS fits into the HP Cloud ecosystem of APIs by utilizing the common authentication mechanisms as any other HP cloud services.
+In order to use LBaaS, a user account must have activated "Load Balancer" service.
+All API calls require require a valid HP Cloud authentication token.

 ## 3. Account-level View
 Once the account is activated, the HP Cloud LBaaS service will show up in the service catelog returned during user login.
 In addition, LBaaS endpoints to be used will also be presented.
 Availability zone information may vary based on region.

 ### 3.1 Service Catalog
-Once logged into the HP Cloud, a service catalog will list the availability of the LBaaS service, roles  and endpoints for the region you have logged into and in which you are activated for.
+Once user authenticates into the HP Cloud using REST API, a service catalog will list the availability of the LBaaS service, roles  and endpoints for the region you have logged into and in which you are activated for.

 *The following is an example of LBaaS service information within the service catalog including roles and endpoints:*